Dolores O'Riordan: Voice

 Melody Maker described O'Riordan's voice as "the voice of a saint trapped in a glass harp".
-In 2018, O'Riordan's longtime friend, former manager and record executive, Dan Waite, called her "the strongest female voice in Rock for the past three decades".
-In a Billboard article, Dan Weiss echoed this view and wrote that her voice was "at her best, one of the most impressive".
+In a Billboard article, Dan Weiss remarked that her voice was "at her best, one of the most impressive".
 Ireland's Prime Minister Leo Varadkar said O'Riordan was "the voice of a generation".
-Weiss praised O'Riordan's vocal ability, commenting: "She knew she could multiply her phrases in harmony and clever aural sculpting, which turned relatively simple and round chord progressions like "Ode to My Family" into complex waterfalls of vocalisation, and yet the jangling folk guitars buffering them were clearly armored by capital-R rock".
+Weiss praised O'Riordan's vocal ability, commenting: "She knew she could multiply her phrases in harmony and clever aural sculpting, which turned relatively simple and round chord progressions like "Ode to My Family" into complex waterfalls of vocalization, and yet the jangling folk guitars buffering them were clearly armored by capital-R rock".